TisaKorean

 Domonic Patten, known professionally as TisaKorean, is an American rapper, record producer, and dancer.
-He released his breakout single in 2018.
+He released his breakout single, "Dip", in 2018.

 Early life

 Domonic Patten was born in Southwest Houston, Texas.
 In middle school, he moved to Missouri City, Texas.
 Throughout high school, which TisaKorean has called "the most crazy [sic] moment of my life", he DJed at parties and was voted "best dressed" by his classmates in his senior year.
 He attended Prairie View A&M University as a nursing student with intentions of DJing more.
 His grades suffered due to his frequent partying and he dropped out by his freshman year.
 Soon after, he learned how to produce music on Logic Pro, and would send beats of his to friends, most of whom turned them down.

 Career

 TisaKorean released his debut mixtape, Stupid Dumb Geek, in 2017.
 He released his breakout single, "Dip", in 2018, which went viral on Instagram and other social media platforms and was later released through Atlantic Records.
 He released his second mixtape, A Guide to Being a Partying Freshman, in March 2019, and a second mixtape, Soapy Club, in July 2019.
 In May 2019, he was featured on Chance the Rapper's single "Groceries".
 Also in 2019, he released his single "The Mop".
 His album, Wasteland, containing his single "The Mop", was released on December 4, 2020 through Ultra Records via Sony Music and signed by A&R Leigha Healy.
 In October 2021, he released his single "Silly Dude".
 TisaKorean's mixtape, Mr. Sillyflow, was also released in October 2021.